gbc-collib/gbc-collib.github.io/_posts/2024-08-22-tech-round-up.md

 if you make a search a new call is made to the sever which behind the scenes queries the DB, performs the business logic, and returns the appropiate HTML for you.
 In theory faster over slower connections and potentially safer by reducing the code ran on the client(I'm sure I'll be proven wrong in a year's time).

-## Bun ups their speed
-For the past few years a battle has been warring between the titan of backend javascript runtimes, node.js a plethora of modern alternatives like bun and deno.
-Node has provided an easy to use, scalable solution that handles concurrency well for years.
-However, in recent times many developers have been frustrated with slow speeds when compared to compiled or especially non garbage collected languages.
-Typescript a type "safe" alternative to javascript which has been defacto industry standard is also not supported by Node.JS without a intermediary compiler.
-Which can often times be complicated to set up.
-New improvements are being made by Bun a node.js alternative as they released v1.1.26.
-Bun has now released v1.1.25 that can reportedly process 1.29 million HTTP requests per second.
-These benchmarks were reported by Bun so I would take them lightly, but if they are true it is over 10x the number of Node.JS.
-In the cloud dominated web development environment a 10x speed up, could easily save thousands a month.
-While alternatives like go-lang or rust may be even faster, it's hard to argue with Bun's backwards compatability.